ASEAN School Games 2018 Full Results

 Caminong then had 3 attempts at 1.76m but failed on all of them.

-Chittkourad got the silver, while Palaro record holder Alexie Caimoso who Caminong was second to at the 2018 Palaro took bronze in 1.69m (setting an official PB but still behind her 1.72m mark).
+Chittkourad got the silver, while Palaro record holder Alexie Caimoso who Caminong was second to at the 2018 Palaro, took bronze in 1.69m (setting an official PB but still behind her 1.72m marks).

-She came into the competition ranked 5th so was not expected to win.
+She came into the competition ranked 5th, so she was not expected to win.

-Caminong Performance is the #2 all-time by a Filipina athlete as well as being a new Junior Record.
+Caminong Performance is the #2 all-time by a Filipina athlete and a new Junior Record.

 Only Narcissa Atienza has ever jumped higher with her 1.81m National Record.
 She is no longer tied with former national record holder Corazon Magante (1.71m, 1985).

-Caminong who is coached by Fernando Dagasgas is enrolled at National University.
+Caminong, who Fernando Dagasgas coach, is enrolled at National University.
 Gold, Silver, and Bronze’s last SEA Games was 1.83m.

-We would like to take the time to thank the following people Mayor PIDI BARZAGA of Dasmarinas and Congresswomen JENNY A. BARZAGA and Division School Superintendent Manuela Tolentino.
+We would like to take the time to thank the following people Mayor PIDI BARZAGA of Dasmarinas and Congresswoman JENNY A. BARZAGA, and Division School Superintendent Manuela Tolentino.

 2018 ASEAN School Games Athletics Girls 400 Final